- Download our Moving to Denmark Guide (PDF)

 Public transport in Denmark

 Public transport in Denmark is an efficient way for expats to reach almost any part of the country.
-Many Danes use public transport daily, and the Danish government encourages residents to give public transport preference over driving.
+Many Danes use public transport daily, and the Danish government encourages residents to pick it over driving.

-Buses, trains and the metro are all covered by Rejsekort, a central electronic ticketing system.
+Rejsekort, a central electronic ticketing system, covers buses, trains, and the metro.
 Commuter passes and discounted fares can also be accessed via Rejsekort.

 Trains

-The national rail network in Denmark is operated by Danske Statsbaner (DSB).
-It also operates the S-train rail network in Copenhagen.
+Danske Statsbaner (DSB) operates the national rail network in Denmark and the S-train rail network in Copenhagen.
 Expats can use the train to travel between the major cities on all of Denmark’s islands.

-Smaller towns and rural areas in Denmark are serviced by regional trains.
-Long-distance trains run frequently throughout the day and are a relaxing and safe way to travel between cities in Denmark.
+Regional trains service smaller towns and rural areas in Denmark.
+Long-distance trains run frequently throughout the day and are a relaxing and safe way to travel between cities.
 The country also has international railway links to Sweden and Germany.

 Metro

 Copenhagen is home to Denmark's only metro system, which is well integrated with other public transport links throughout the city.
-The metro offers 24/7 services and has four lines, with more currently under construction.
-The metro is designed to have a train leaving the station every 90 seconds, making it among the most rapid and efficient in the world.
+The metro offers 24/7 services and has four lines, with more under construction.
+Metro trains leave every two to four minutes during the day, and up to every 20 minutes at night.

 Buses

-Denmark has a good system of long-distance buses that makes travelling between Danish cities painless and easy.
+Denmark has an efficient system of long-distance buses that makes travelling between Danish cities painless and easy.
 Express coaches are also available.
-Travellers can purchase bus tickets on the bus itself using exact change, or they can purchase them in advance.
+Travellers can purchase bus tickets on the bus itself using exact change or in advance.

 Ferries